 The Debt Settlement process works by negotiating out a settlement deal with creditors on your unsecured personal debt accounts.
 Again, this is different from Debt Consolidation or Credit Counseling which only affect the interest rate and do not reduce the total debt balance.

 Settlement is an effective form of debt relief because creditors are willing to accept reduced payments on a debt as an alternative to losing the entire repayment if the debtor files for bankruptcy.

 New Era debt negotiators have over 2 decades of experience working with creditors in Colorado, but the deals don’t last forever.
 The ones who are most successful in debt settlement are the ones who are ready and willing to respond & get started immediately.

-Work with a team that has extensive experience with El Paso Count debt settlement, Denver County debt settlement, and Arapahoe County debt settlement.
+Work with a team that has experience with El Paso County debt settlement, Denver County debt settlement, and Arapahoe County debt settlement.
 Call New Era today to learn more.
 800-527-4421

 Debts Eligible for Colorado Debt Settlement: